 - The amount of radiation that gets to your nearby tissues is as small as possible.

-During your simulation, you will have imaging performed (see below) and your skin will be marked with little tattoo dots.
+During your simulation, you’ll have imaging performed (see below) and your skin will be marked with little tattoo dots.
 These marks identify the area that will be treated.

 Your simulation will take about 4 hours but can be shorter or longer depending on the treatment your doctor has planned for you.